bevanhunt/batman-barista/readme.md

   5. open browser to http://localhost:3000

 ## Why:
-  Meteor.js vs. Batman-Rails using a MVC forms app
+  Meteor.js vs. Batman-Rails using a LOB app

 ## Notes:
   Meteor.js version is real-time